Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 If your podcast is mostly in remote interview format, side-by-side video is an easy and engaging way to show all participants throughout their conversation.
 Astrophysicist Neil deGrasse Tyson uses the side-by-side video podcast format to great success on his show, StarTalk:

-If you’re planning to create a talking heads video, it’s best to use a software tool that captures multiple webcams simultaneously, such as Riverside.fm.
-That way, you won’t need any additional special equipment; all you’ll need to do is upload the video of your recording session.
+If you’re planning to create talking head videos, it’s best to use a software tool that captures multiple webcams simultaneously, such as Riverside.
+That way, you won’t need any additional special equipment.
+All you’ll need to do is upload the video of your recording session.

 On-Premise Recordings